 Anyone can practice yoga at any age, shape or size.
 Being flexible is not a prerequisite!
 We offer several different styles to accommodate your needs.
-If you are new to yoga it’s a good idea to start with our Yoga Basics Classes.
+If you are new to yoga it’s a good idea to start with our Vital Vitals and/or LSD Classes.
 This will give you a strong and safe foundation.
 We encourage students to explore different styles to see what fits their personal needs.
 Your body knows what it needs more than anyone else.
 Chose a style that you can enjoy while exploring the boundaries of your present limitations.
 You can modify or even create your own poses in any class.
 It is up to you whether you want to sweat, detoxify, strengthen, and get some cardio in a Vinyasa Flow Class, or just relax in a Restorative or Deep Stretch class.
 Be sure to check out our class descriptions for details.

 WHAT DO I BRING?

 Most students like to use their own yoga mat (for personal cleanliness preferences).
 But if you ever forget your mat…no worries!
 We’ve got you covered.
 In addition, it is suggested that you bring a hand towel.
 All studio mats are cleaned after every class.

 WHAT SHOULD I WEAR?

 Wear something that makes you feel comfortable.
 It’s best to wear clothing that does not limit movement, or cut circulation.
 You may be upside down in certain yoga poses so very loose clothing is not recommended.
 Shoes and socks are not needed.

 - Arrive a few minutes early to set up.

 - Turn off your phone and leave it with your other belongings.

 - Introduce yourself to the teacher if you are new and let them know if you have injuries, if you are pregnant or have specific needs.